-The B3 Code regulates development intensity and promotes compatibility with historic areas through it's form-based approach.
+The B3 Code incorporates Transect Zones to regulate development intensity and promote compatibility with historic areas.
 However, current development patterns reveal that the code's flexibility is enabling projects that could disrupt Bastrop's historic fabric.
 Without additional preservation-focused design guidelines or review processes, there is a risk of losing the city's historic charm.
 Implementing more rigorous design standards or expanding preservation districts could ensure that new projects complement the city's historic assets.